kd8bny/blog/content/posts/session_inhibit/index.md

 cover = ""
-tags = ["linux", "systemd", "bash", "ssh", "inhibit"] keywords = ["linux", "systemd", "bash", "ssh", "inhibit"] description = "" showFullContent = false readingTime = true hideComments = false
+tags = ["linux", "systemd", "bash", "ssh", "inhibit"] keywords = ["linux", "systemd", "bash", "ssh", "inhibit"] description = "Lets learn how to use systemd-inhibit to block systems idle states." showFullContent = false readingTime = true hideComments = false
 +++
 In my homelab network I use my desktop for most of my development.
-Since its a desktop and not a server it abides by the power policy setting I have selected.
+Since it's a desktop and not a server it abides by the power policy setting I have selected.
 This works great unless I'm working a remote session from anything else such as my laptop, cell, etc.

 My usual workflow is just an ssh session with tmux, where I wake up the system by issuing a Wake on LAN (wol) from an always on server.
-After the typical timeout around 30 mins the system goes to sleep which drops the session and forces me to to send another wol and reconnect via ssh and then reattach to tmux.
+After the typical timeout around 30 mins the system goes to sleep which drops the session and forces me to send another wol and reconnect via ssh and then reattach to tmux.

 ![systemd-inhibit-list](power_off.png)